 Pakistan is a treasure house of exquisite handicrafts made by people who learned to weave, to pot, to work metals, wood and stone, to decorate, to build things small and great.
 Pottery here is a living history, a traditional craft that became an art with its origin of Pakistan claims its own special jars and jugs, from sturdy terra-cotta to paper-thin ceramics in vivid colors of mustard yellow, deep green, brick red and sky blue.
 For those keen on shopping, the prices are still quite reasonable.
 You will find yourself returning home with hand-woven carpets, marble pieces, copper and brass items, woodwork, embroidered “Kurtas” and “Khussas” and countless objects d’art.

 WHAT TO EAT?

-Having inherited the culinary traditions of the Mughals, the Turks, the Central Asian and the Iranians, eating out in Pakistan is a rich and unique experience.
+Having inherited the culinary traditions of the Mughals, the Turks, the Central Asians and the Iranians, eating out in Pakistan is a rich and unique experience.
 Most local restaurants serve authentic Pakistani dishes straight from the oven, with the sights and sounds of a bazaar in the background.
 Meat, fish and vegetable dishes are seasoned with spices.
 Pakistani mutton and chicken curries and the oriental rice dish called Pullao are also popular with natives and foreigners alike.